Tywardreath Morris was formed in 2010 as a mixed morris dance side to give

 have been dancing there ever since.

-You can find out where we will be dancing by looking at the Dairy page.
+You can find out where we will be dancing by looking at the Diary page.

 We always welcome new members so if you think you might be interested